• Skip to primary navigation

 This failproof recipe yields 12 delicious pumpkin oatmeal muffins and it takes about 30 minutes, start to finish.
 And guess what?
 Your pantry’s probably already stocked with the VIP ingredients.
 So, no extra trips to the store!

-Ingredients for Pumpkin Oat Muffins
+Ingredients for Pumpkin Oat Muffinsrecipe ingredients for Pumpkin Oatmeal muffins

 Alright, breakfast champions, here’s the game plan for your happiness-packed morning.
 Apron on, the adventure begins!
 Let’s bake the joy!